 Never ride between light rail or streetcar tracks – and cross them at a right angle to avoid catching your wheel.

 Like motor vehicles, bicyclists must yield the right of way to pedestrians when the law requires it, such as at crosswalks and intersections.
 If you have the light, use your bell to alert pedestrians of your presence when necessary.
+Remember others may not be aware that you are coming.

 Use hand signals